NFDI4Chem/nmrxiv-docs/docs/introduction/file-formats.md

   </tr>
 </table>

-We would like to thank Dr. Steffen Neumann, Mr. David Rauh, and Dr. Tilmann Fischer for their contribution to the NMR data formats details.
+We would like to thank Dr. Steffen Neumann, Ms. Claudia Blankenburg, Mr. David Rauh, and Dr. Tilmann Fischer for their contribution to the NMR data formats details.
 ## Overview on Available Open NMR File Formats Converters

 ### nmrML Converters